danielturek/autoBlock/dturek.md

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

 In the context of my case study, reproducibility means that users / reviewers can re-create the results (improvements in MCMC efficiency) presented in our manuscript.
-However, the results will not match exactly due to small differences in algorithm runtime..
+However, the results will not match exactly due to small differences in algorithm runtime.

 3) Why do you think that reproducibility in your domain is important?